 What is more, here at VINGT Paris, we can organise all of this for you as part of our service.
 So, if this is something you are interested in finding out about, just let us know.
 For now, though, here we bring you a simple overview…

-In France, all banks and loan companies follow the same rules, with financing based on your capacity to borrow (capacité d’emprunt) in terms of income.
-Collateral, assets, such as lien on other property, add to your credibility, but are by no means the only basis for a loan.
+In France, all banks and loan companies follow the same rules, with financing based on your capacity to borrow in terms of income (capacité d’emprunt).
+Other assets can add to your credibility but are by no means the only basis for a loan.
 French banks or loan companies allow you to make repayments of up to 30% of your monthly income, net of social charges and before income tax.
 In the 30%, they include rent and other loans you have.
-Usually, loans are offered for a maximum of 15 years; although some banks allow up to 20 years, and, very exceptionally, 25 years.
+Usually, loans are offered for a maximum of 15 years, although some banks allow up to 20 years, and, very exceptionally, 25 years.

-Most banks require a 20% down-payment, although some banks may finance 100% of the property.
-Notaire fees (setting up fees, state taxes etc) are not financed by the bank and are not considered as down-payment, which from a banker’s point of view is a percentage of the sale price.
-So you must set aside approximately 7-8% to pay the fees that will not go into the property.
+Most banks require a 20% deposit, although some banks may finance 100% of the property.
+Notaire fees (setting up fees, state taxes etc) are not financed by the bank, so you must set aside approximately 7% to pay for these.
 If you are salaried, you must be beyond your trial period.
 For independents, you need two to three years of track record, and getting a loan is more difficult.

 Whether you are a resident or non-resident, ask for a branch specialised in dealing with foreigners.
 Most establishments have one and it makes life easier, as their staff will be more experienced in dealing with foreigners and are generally English-speaking.